regie-malonzo/gym-progression-app/README.md

 cd [your-project-name]
-npm install # to install dependencies npm run dev # to start the dev server
+npm install # to install dependencies npm run dev # to start the dev server npm run dbconfig # to migrate latest table and run seed
 ```

 You can find the server running on [http://localhost:3000](http://localhost:3000) and the client running on [http://localhost:5173](http://localhost:5173).